AkvenJan/DTX-Meta-Transfer/README.md

     	KISS: Psycho Circus: The Nightmare Child

 	Lithtech 1.5 (DAT v66), uses DTX v2
-    The engine is 1.5 but textures and levels are packed as LithTech 2x resourses Might and Magic IX
+    The engine is 1.5 but textures and levels are packed as LithTech 2x resourсes Might and Magic IX

     Lithtech 2.x (DAT v66), uses DTX v2